SaurabhHorizon/SaurabhHorizon/README.md

 - 👯 I’m looking to collaborate on **Good projects with daily active users**

-- 🤝 I’m looking for help with **Next.js, next and google auth, with advanced Fronted components**
+- 🤝 I’m looking for help with **Next.js, next and google auth, with advance Fronted components**

 - 💬 Ask me about **rect, next, C++, DSA**